 How to make a Mama self-care plan

-Write down three physical things that you can add into your week.
+Write down three physical things that you can add to your week.
 These are things that make you feel good.
-If you hate running, then don’t write running (even if you feel like that is the kind of things you should right down).
+If you hate running, then don’t write running (even if you feel like that is the kind of thing you should write down).
 Your lists are only to include things that you LOVE and can actually do.

 Here are a few ideas